 For the month of June, the UGDSB Board Office will fly the Pride flag to show our support for the 2SLGBTQIA+ community.
 It is an expectation of the board that all schools will fly the Pride Flag, in accordance with board Policy 310 – Display of Flags.

 Rainbow flags have existed in many configurations representing many peoples and experiences throughout human history.

 The current Pride flag’s exact colours and dimensions have changed from the Gilbert Baker flag, which first appeared as a representation of the LGBTQ+ community in 1977.
-Although the Rainbow flag is still strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.
+The Rainbow flag is strongly connected to the LGBTQ+ community, it also is a representation of social change cited as being a symbol of hope and peace.

 Why is my child’s school flying the Pride flag?

 The month of June is Pride month.
 Many of our students, staff, parents/guardians and community members identify as members of the Rainbow or 2SLGBTQIA+ community.
 Flying the Pride flag not only signals that our schools are safe spaces for everyone, it also aligns with our Vision Statement and Guiding Principles of inclusion and student and staff well-being and our new Equity Plan.

 Our school district is committed to supporting and celebrating the 2SLGBTQIA+ community throughout the year.
 During Pride Month specifically, it is the expectation that schools and offices across the UGDSB raise the Pride Flag to show our support and acceptance and to celebrate the 2SLGBTQIA+ community.

 We continue to raise awareness and support inclusion and acceptance of other marginalized groups in other ways.